Jbleezy/BO1-Reimagined/README.md

 ### Submachine Guns
 * Decreased move speed from 110% to 105%
 * Decreased move speed while aiming from 220% to 210%
-* Decreased sprint duration from 110% to 105%

 ### AK74u
 * Increased move speed from 100% to 105%
 * Increased move speed while aiming from 200% to 210%
-* Increased sprint duration from 100% to 105%
 * Upgraded: fixed fire sound

 ### AUG